JoshTiff/book-recommender-using-polars/README.md

 Reusability: After recommendations are given, users can add books from the recommendations to their liked books list or completely reset the list to get new recommendations without having to re-initialize the BookRecommender.

 ## How to install and run the project:
-Required libraries include: polars, numpy, and sklearn.
+Required libraries include Polars, NumPy, and Scikit-learn.

 Datasets were obtained from https://mengtingwan.github.io/data/goodreads.html